 Pressure sores develop where a person’s skin is in contact with a bed for a long period of time.
 They are often very painful and can sometimes lead to infection.

-Pressure sores can be caused by inadequate mattresses, a lack of necessary equipment or proper turning regime.
+Pressure sores can be caused by inadequate mattresses, a lack of necessary equipment or a proper turning regime.
 Because of the pain they can cause, care home staff should aim to prevent pressure sores as much as possible.
 If you or a family member have experienced pressure sores in a care home, you may be entitled to pressure sore compensation.

 Prescription or medication errors can also occur in nursing homes.
 Some patients don’t know the correct medication or dosage they need.
 These individuals rely on care home staff to ensure they take the right medicines.
 If care home staff give the wrong medication or dose, this can have serious consequences.

 Incorrect lifting can sometimes cause injury.
 Care home staff should be properly trained to lift and transfer patients safely.
 If management does not provide proper training and someone is injured, the care home may be found liable for the incident.

 Unfortunately, ever-growing demands on care home staff mean that they are at greater risk of accident or injury.

 Staff in care homes may sustain an injury in a variety of incidents that involve them:

 Care homes have a duty of care to their employees.
 They should make sure that staff are given sufficient training, have the necessary equipment and are protected from potential hazards.